 Don’t worry, it’s the artisan, organic-ethnically sourced-pesticide free-prayed over by Buddhist monk kinda coffee, and that’s why you’ll pay £5 for it.
 Shoreditch is renowned for it’s street art and a street art tour is an activity I highly reacommend to do in London.

 You can also check out the 24-hour bakery Brick Lane Beigel.
 Try their classic salt beef beigel with mustard and pickles, but hold the mustard if you can’t handle spicy or peppery food.

 End your day with dinner from either the Sky Garden or the Shard and enjoy a view of the city awash with golden sunset light.
 The Shard is the highest observation deck in the city but I find it quite expensive for what it is at £35.
 I suggest visiting the Sky Garden where you get a 360-degree view over London without the price tag.

-In such a vibrant and buzzing city as London, I could give you endless suggestions on things to do for a weekend, but I find those jam-packed itinerary often overwhelming and you never get to do everything on the list.
+In such a vibrant and buzzing city as London, I could give you endless suggestions on things to do for a weekend in London, but I find those jam-packed itinerary often overwhelming and you never get to do everything on the list.
 With these few highly recommended suggestions however, you’ll be able to enjoy the best this city has to offer without feeling like you missed out on anything.

 How do spend a weekend in London?

 If you like this post, please share this post